Read the encryption code AES-256-GCM + Argon2id

 Argon2id KDF

-Master password → key.
-Tuned to take ~1 s on a laptop, making brute-force orders of magnitude slower than a GPU farm.
+Master password → key via a memory-hard KDF, making brute-force orders of magnitude slower than a GPU farm.

 Layer